 Winter Travel Tips for Snowbirds: How to Plan the Perfect Seasonal Escape

-Every winter, millions of snowbirds—savvy retirees and seasonal travelers—migrate to warmer climates, escaping the chill in favor of sunshine and palm trees.
+Every winter, millions of snowbirds, or savvy retirees and seasonal travelers, migrate to warmer climates, escaping the winter’s chill for sunshine and palm trees.
 Perhaps you’re familiar with this migration and make the trip every year to escape the brisk chill of winter mornings for sun-drenched landscapes or salty air.
+But are you traveling as safely as you can?

-Tip No. 1: Plan Your Escape Early
+Winter Travel Tip No. 1 for Snowbirds: Plan Your Escape Early

 Choose the Right Destination